 I have another short blog for you today, but with additional content linked.
 Nutrition is a difficult area for many people yet should be a focal point for any fitness or weight change goal, including weight loss.

-These are our top six nutrition videos.
-The linked posts are our top six in the sense of popularity, but more importantly in the sense of providing a foundation to someone who wants to improve nutrition to reach fitness and weight change goals, again including weight loss (this is a goal for many people).
+These are my top six nutrition videos.
+The linked posts are my top six in the sense of popularity, but more importantly in the sense of providing a foundation to someone who wants to improve nutrition to reach fitness and weight change goals, again including weight loss (this is a goal for many people).

 These nutrition videos provide basic ideas that every person should consider starting off.
 While you can just start clicking the links, it makes more sense to read through the entire blog first.

 - Nutritional failure is the result of two things https://www.instagram.com/tv/B2eHnyng9dM/

 - What is a diet or nutrition strategy? https://www.instagram.com/tv/B21-uIjAjrJ/

 - The Most Important Aspect of a Nutrition Plan https://www.instagram.com/tv/B3IASOpAyQO/

 This is an older video I pulled from YouTube.
 The content is still relevant to today.
 If you are new on your fitness journey, just starting to change your nutrition habits, or simply need a refresher about where nutrition begins, this is the video for you.